lanl/rgm/README.md

 make
 ```

-The compiled library file (with a name `librgm.a`) and module files will be at the directory [lib](lib).
+The compiled library file (named `librgm.a`) and module files will be in the [lib](lib) directory.

-We include several simple examples to use `RGM` in [example](example).
+We include several simple examples of how to use `RGM` in [example](example).
 To try these examples,

 ```
 cd example
 make
 ```

-The compiled executables will be at [example/bin](example/bin).
-Running these executables will generate images/faults/salt bodies in the directory.
-All the generated files will be in little-endian single-precision raw binary format, with dimensions specificed in the respective codes.
+The compiled executables will be in [example/bin](example/bin).
+Running these executables will generate images/faults/salt bodies in that directory.
+All generated files will be in little-endian single-precision raw binary format, with dimensions specified in the respective codes.

-The [Makefile](example/Makefile) in the [example](example) directory can serve as an example on how to use `RGM` in your code, including path inclusion and link of the compiled library/modules.
+The [Makefile](example/Makefile) in the [example](example) directory can serve as an example of how to use `RGM` in your code, including path inclusion and linking of the compiled library/modules.

 # License
 &copy; 2024-2026.
 Triad National Security, LLC.
 All rights reserved.